silentsniper10/hello-world/README.md

 # Google Lighthouse Report
 ![alt google lighthouse report](IMG-15.png)

+# Weekly Logs

+## Week 5
+- Set up my development environment in VS Code following the SET-UP document
+- Downloaded Python, pip, and all the necessary extensions as per the document
+- Set up all the files and folders necessary for my development environment

+## Week 6
+- I started to create the necessary tables for my databases
+- I put a little bit of test data in it and just played around with it
+- I created some SQL queries to show my client in our meeting

+## Week 7
+- Started working through the document to put some HTML and CSS in it
+- Managed to get the server running and render one page
+- ChatGPT helped me fix it so that it could render multiple pages

+## Week 8
+- Styled my homepage, adding the colours for the background
+- Finished formatting my website and styling all the pages
+- Fixed up the header and layout of the web application

+## Week 9
+- Managed to add images to it like the logo and on the homepage
+- Ran a Google Lighthouse report on the web app
+- Started working on adding simple sign-up and log-in pages

+## Week 10
+- Simple sign-up and log-in pages working
+- Formatted the sign-up and log-in to make them look better
+- Ran test cases with my client — signing in working, yay!

+## Week 1
+- Fixed bugs with the homepage not showing up properly
+- Finished all the pages and made sure they work
+- My client did the final user testing of my web application

 # Instructions to run
 Download the files.
 Load into vs code.
 Run flask.
 Run python main.py